Holes

 5/5

-The narrative emphasizes the power of perseverance, loyalty, and the importance of breaking generational cycles of misfortune through personal integrity.
+The narrative highlights the power of integrity, the importance of breaking cycles of misfortune, and that past actions do not dictate future potential.

 Positive Role Models